WeaselGames/godot_luaAPI_docs/docs/classes/lua_api.md

 ---

 ## Properties
-### permissive _String_
+### permissive _Bool_
-Sets weather an Objects lua_field method should be treated as a whitelist or a blacklist.
-By default its false meaning it acts as a whitelist.
+When set to true all methods will be allowed on Objects be default and lua_fields is treated as a blacklist.
+When set to false, lua_fields is treated as a whitelist.

+Default value is true.

 ---